-Microsoft Edge may not come with loads of features but this is still fast loading, secure and a good solution for regular web browsers.
+Microsoft Edge is a fast loading, secure, and a good solution for regular web browsers.
 Edge takes care of the users’ privacy very well.
-Having said that, you also need to do something more to get better privacy while using Microsoft Edge web browser on Windows 10 computer.
+Having said that, you also need to do something more to get better privacy while using the Microsoft Edge web browser on Windows 10 computer.

 Whenever you browse the web, Windows 10 stores a copy of the web page on your computer in its Cache as well as saves the URL of the web page you visited n the form of Browsing History.
 The advantage of this function is you can check what you have browsed.
 The disadvantage of this feature is anybody can check which sites you visited.
 To solve that problem, there are two solutions.
-First, you can opt for Incognito Mode or Private Browsing mode or you can automatically make Edge browser clear or delete your browsing history on exit – and you can do it via Edge Settings or by using the Registry or Group Policy Editor.
+First, you can opt for Incognito Mode or Private Browsing mode or you can automatically make Edge Chromium browser clear or delete your browsing history on exit – and you can do it via Edge Settings or by using the Registry or Group Policy Editor.

 Delete Edge browsing history on exit

 To make Edge Chromium browser clear or delete your browsing history on exit, using Edge settings:

 - Launch the Edge browser.

 - Choose ‘Settings‘ > ‘Privacy and services‘.

 - Choose what to clear every time you close the browser